qb1968/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+Client receivesa cookie that allows them to access data from their server-stored-session on subsequent requests.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+Bcrypt can expand what is called its Key Factor to compensate for increasingly more-powerful computers and effectively “slow down” its hashing speed

 - [ ] What does bcrypt do to slow down attackers?
+Makes a password more secure from attacks by using an algorithm

 - [ ] What are the three parts of the JSON Web Token?
+Header Payload Signature

 ## Minimum Viable Product